jhwinter/nep5-faucet/README.md

 6. get a wallet on the NEO testnet with NEP-5 tokens in it
 7. Complete necessary configurations
     * if using venv, you may need to change a file path in faucet.py from `./src/neo-python` to `./venv/src/neo-python`
-    * move .aws/ to ~/.aws
+    * move .aws/* to ~/.aws/
     * modify nep5-token.json and environment.json
 8. start the faucet `python3 faucet.py`
 9. Open a browser and go to http://localhost:8080 to visit the faucet web app

-### Built using Docker Community Edition, python 3.6.6, neo-python 0.7.6, pynamodb 3.3.0
+### Built using Docker Community Edition, Python 3.6.6, neo-python 0.7.6, and AWS Dynamodb
 Engine: 18.03.1-ce <br/>
 Compose: 1.21.1 (docker-compose file format v3.6)